-3 Bachelor degree in Rhythmic music (Aarhus)
+3 Bachelor degree in Jazz/pop music (Aarhus)

 The Royal Academy of Music aims to hold the auditions in as relaxed an atmosphere as possible.
 Major emphasis will be given to personal musical expression.
-The various courses give no advance priority to certain styles or modes of expressions within the world of rhythmic music.
+The various courses give no advance priority to certain styles or modes of expressions within the world of jazz/pop music.
 We recommend that applicants in their self-chosen choose musical frameworks that they are familiar with.

-The entry audition for the Bachelor degree course in Rhythmic music is divided into two rounds.
+The entry audition for the Bachelor degree course in jazz/pop music is divided into two rounds.